Why Classical Education?

 Classical education is a time-tested approach that aligns instruction and curriculum to a child’s cognitive development and consists of three stages known as the Trivium, which creates a progression of learning from knowledge to understanding to wisdom.
-Curriculum and biblical worldview are integrated across subject areas so that students develop depth of knowledge and wisdom, equipping them to become independent, critical thinkers and lifelong learners who impact the world with the life-changing reality of Jesus Christ.
+Curriculum and biblical worldview are integrated across subject areas so that students develop depth of knowledge and wisdom.
+We partner with Christian families to impart truth, cultivate character, and inspire service while preparing college-bound students to think logically, communicate effectively, and impact the world with the love of Christ.

 |Trivium Stage||Grades||Academic Focus||Biblical Correspondent|